neilagabriel/vim-geeknote/README.md

 Evernote server.
 Warning, any notes that are opened when this command is issued will not be updated.
 Support for this will be added in future releases.

+### Searching

+Use `:GeeknoteSearch <text>` to search for notes with specific `text` in their titles' and/or content.
+All results will be added to the nagivation window.

 ## Acknowledgments

 - [Geeknote](http://www.geeknote.me)